 The progression in am, C, G, dm.
 Apart from the click track, the song is guitar, keys and bass.
 The bass uses root notes and plays a groove that hangs around the start and end of each bar.

-As you heard there's a lot more going on in the audio version that is shown in the tab.
-We added a second guitar playing a relentless rhythm.
-We also added some tight keyboard arpeggios at the end of each bar.
-You can't hear it in the audio sample included in this post but a different mix had some acoustic guitar playing through some nice triad chords.
-You can see all those extra music elements in the next tab.
+As you can hear there was a lot more going on in the audio version that is shown in the music score above.
+There's a second guitar playing a constant rhythm and some tight keyboard arpeggios at the end of each bar.

 If you want to learn more about how we developed this progression and more great ideas for songwriting take the whole course!
 Learn awesome techniques for writing excellent songs.